P&A’s Federal Programs

 The PATBI program was created in 2002 to provide protection and advocacy services to individuals with traumatic brain injury.
 Although P&As often served such individuals under PAIDD, PAIR, CAP, or PABSS, this grant provides more resources specifically to address the unique needs of this population.

-PAVA (Protection & Advocacy for Voting Accessibility)
+PAVA (Protection & Advocacy for Voting Access)

 The PAVA program was established in 2003 as part of the Help America Vote Act of 2002 (HAVA).
 Under this program, P&As have a mandate to help ensure that individuals with disabilities participate in the electoral process through voter education, training of poll officials, registration drives, and polling place accessibility surveys.